 Screening for prostate cancer

 Early detection improves your long-term outcome from prostate cancer.
 Ask your doctor whether and how often you should get a screening, which can find signs of cancer before you notice symptoms.
-Explore guidelines for prostate cancer prevention and screening, which may include a physical exam and blood test to check prostate-specific antigen (PSA) levels.
+Learn more about prostate cancer, risk factors and screenings, and explore guidelines for prostate cancer prevention and screening, which may include a physical exam, and blood test, to check prostate-specific antigen (PSA) levels.

 Diagnosing prostate cancer

 If your PSA level is high for your age, your doctor will order more testing to find out if the cause is prostate cancer or something else.
 Diagnostic tests may include:

 - Transrectal ultrasound – Uses gentle sound waves to create pictures of your prostate

 - Biopsy – Takes a small sample of cells from an anesthetized (numbed) area of the prostate and checks them for cancer in a lab

 Treatments and therapies